schoulten/meedr/README.md

 data comes from several financial institutions, such as: banks, brokers, funds, consultancies, etc.

+**Warning**: This package was definitively archived by CRAN on July 22, 2021 and is only available in this repository.
+Despite this, maintenance and bug fixes will continue to be done.

 The **meedr** package offers an R interface to the API and other
 advantages: